PLEASE SHARE ELECTRONICALLY ♻ DO

 a.

-in a rush, this can be a meditative exercise that can help you slow down and relax.
-Your dryer consumes a
+Hang-dry your clothes if you live in a warm, dry climate.
+If you’re not in a rush, this can be a meditative exercise that can help you slow down and relax.

-massive amount of energy that could be saved by using the sunshine outside your
+Your dryer consumes a massive amount of energy that could be saved by using the

 b.